sourcelyzer/slpr/README.md

 # slpr
 Sourcelyzer Plugin Repository

 This is the main repository for sourcelyzer plugins.
-There is currently no contribution guidelines.

-You can easily host your own repository using the slpr.py tool.
+## Contributing Your Plugin

+TBA

+## Self Publishing Your Plugin

+Use the slpr.py tool to setup a repository.